IvanTheSeafood/Pygame_Touhou_DRL/README.md

 These scenes keep looping indefinitely, but if RL is on, the game automatically restarts upon agent death.

 ## Reinforcement Learning
-The 'learning' Folder is created for reinforcement learning stuff.
+The `learning` Folder is created for reinforcement learning stuff.
 Most of the stuff related to RL (vairables, classes, functions) can be found here.

 ### mlData.py
 This folder stores variables shared across multiple python scripts, which can be imported with: